openharmony/docs/en/application-dev/ui/arkts-gesture-events-single-gesture.md

           // Bind the layout and position information to the component.
         .translate({ x: this.offsetX, y: this.offsetY, z: 0 })
         .gesture(
-          // Bind the pan gesture to the component.
+          // Bind a pan gesture to the component.
           PanGesture()
             .onActionStart((event: GestureEvent) => {
               console.info('Pan start');
             })
-              // When the drag gesture is triggered, modify the layout and position information of the component based on the callback.
+              // When the pan gesture is recognized, modify the layout and position information of the component based on the callback.
             .onActionUpdate((event: GestureEvent) => {
               this.offsetX = this.positionX + event.offsetX;
               this.offsetY = this.positionY + event.offsetY;